ParadiseSS13/Paradise/.github/CONTRIBUTING.md

       * A good example would be the template [Department name] - [Area], so Brig - Cell 1, or Medbay - Treatment Center.
 Consistency is key to good camera naming.
     * Fire alarms should not be placed next to expected heat sources.
     * Use the following "on" subtype of vents and scrubbers as opposed to var-editing: `/obj/machinery/atmospherics/unary/vent_scrubber/on` and `/obj/machinery/atmospherics/unary/vent_pump/on`
-  * Head of staff officers should contain a requests console.
+  * Head of staff offices should contain a requests console.
-  * Firelocks should be used at area boundaries over doors and windows.
+  * Firelocks should be used at area boundaries over doors and optionally windows.
 Firelocks can also be used to break up hallways at reasonable intervals.
     * Double firelocks are to be avoided unless absolutely necessary.
     * Maintenance access doors should not have firelocks placed over them.
+  * Windows should generally match the surrounding walls. (i.e. reinforced windows with reinforced walls)
+  	* The following should generally be reinforced windows: Windows that transition unsecured and secured areas (brig, bridge, etc), external windows.
-  * Windows to secure areas or external areas should be reinforced.
-Windows in engine areas should be reinforced plasma glass.
+  	* Windows in engine areas should be reinforced plasma glass.
-    * Windows in high security areas, such as the brig, bridge, and head of staff offices, should be electrified by placing a wire node under the window.
+  * Windows that have an easily accessible secondary security method (shutters, blast doors, etc) can be unreinforced, even in secure areas.
+Use common sense with this.* Windows in high security areas (brig, bridge, head of staff offices, etc) should be electrified by placing a wire node under the window.
   * Lights are to be used sparingly, they draw a significant amount of power.
   * Ensure door and windoor access is correctly set, these are handled by the variables `req_access_txt` and `req_one_access_txt`.
 Public doors should have both of these values as `"0"`.
 For a list of access values, see [`code\__DEFINES\access.dm`](code/__DEFINES/access.dm).
     * Always use numerical values encased in quotes for these variables.
 Multiple access values can be defined by separating them with a `;`, for example: `"28;31"` for kitchen AND cargo access.